Answers to all kinds of questions, even the un-frequent ones.

-If you plan to make a payment with an external transfer and it’ll be processed before 4 pm, you will want your payoff quote for the following business day.
-If it’s after 4:00 pm, you will want your payoff quote to be for second business day.
+If you plan to make a payment with an external transfer, you’ll want your payoff quote for the following business day to allow for processing.
+If it’s after 4:00 pm, you will want your payoff quote to be for the second business day.

 How can I view my statements online?

 How do I block my debit card online?

 Log into your A+ Online Banking account.
 Under the Services menu, click on Block a Debit Card and select the card number to block.
 You will be required to provide a reason for blocking the card.

 With the A+ Card Guard app, you can suspend your debit card in the event you think it may be lost or stolen and reactivate when you’re ready.

 Text Banking allows members age 13 and older who have a mobile phone with texting capabilities to opt-in to receive information from A+ Federal Credit Union Text Banking.